checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 1. LLVM and clang use CMake, which is a meta-build system generator.
 It generates build systems for a specific platform.
 2. Create a build directory that is a sibling of your llvm source tree.
 For example, if llvm is in MyDir\llvm, create MyDir\llvm.obj.
 3. Be sure to exclude the build directory from anti-virus scanning.
 On Windows 10, go to Settings->Update & Security->Windows Defender->Add an exclusion.
-4. You may optionally want to create an install directory, which is the place where an installed version of LLVM can be placed.
-An install directory is different than the build directory, which will contain the results of building LLVM.
-5. Cmake will produce a build system by default that builds code generators for all LLVM-supported architectures.
+3. Cmake will produce a build system by default that builds code generators for all LLVM-supported architectures.
    This can increase buildand link times.
 You might want to build the code generator for a specific target, such as x86.
 To do that,  add `-DLLVM_TARGETS_TO_BUILD="X86"` to the command-line below.
-6. Make sure that you are using whatever shell you normally do compiles in.
+4. Make sure that you are using whatever shell you normally do compiles in.
 On Linux, cd your build directory and invoke CMake
    with:
 ```
-    cmake -DCMAKE_INSTALL_PREFIX={path-to-directory-to-install-in} {llvm-path}
+    cmake {llvm-path}
 ```
 where `{llvm-path}` is the path to the root of your LLVM repo.